seamusdemora/PiFormulae/SHT3X_T&H_Sensor.md

 Note also that the directory name reflects my use of `i2c0` - instead of the default `i2c1`.
 You should adjust the location if you're using another I2C channel.

+### 4. A "one-shot" script to see some T&H readings

 The availability of the [driver documentation](https://www.kernel.org/doc/html/latest/hwmon/sht3x.html) and `sysfs` interface description provide for a very **straightforward** method to control the sensor, and take readings from it.
 This may perhaps be done most simply using a shell script to read/write the `sysfs` files; a script that performs a ***"one-shot"*** reading is shown below:

 ```bash